 Students are assessed regularly.
 If there are questions about a child’s progress, parents are invited to meet and to discuss ways we can support learning.
 The Nationally Consistent Collection of Data (NCCD) is a new way that the school can access additional federal government funding to support students who have learning needs.
 Parents and school work in close partnership through communication and meetings each term to monitor progress.

 DO YOU HAVE TO BE CATHOLIC TO ENROL?

-Students and their families do not need to be Catholic to be welcomed at St Mary Magdalen’s.
+Students and their families do not need to be Catholic to be welcomed to enrol at St Mary Magdalen's School.
 We are the only school within the Parish boundary and a 2km radius.
-We have therefore always aimed to serve the whole community.
+We have always aimed to serve the whole community.
 We have children from many faiths in our school.
 We welcome enrolments from families who want an education based on sound values of dignity, respect and the flourishing of each person.

 WHAT ARE YOUR RESULTS LIKE?

-Information on the MySchool Website shows that we are improving our results all the time and that we compare favourably with the combined cohort of schools within the state.
+Information can be found on the MySchool Website and we can assist in sharing how we support our students learning growth over the past twelve months.
+The results indicate that St Mary Magdalen's School are improving our results all the time and that we compare favourably with the combined cohort of schools within the state.
 Our students have diverse learning needs and we subscribe to the belief that all students have entitlement to learning growth.
 We strive to present a program that caters for diverse needs, capabilities and interests.

 WILL MY CHILD BE SAFE?

 The school has enacted the Child Safe Standards and reinforces a culture of safety.

 We believe that all students need to learn the skills of social and emotional wellbeing.